DevOpsBootcamp/website/source/shell-navigation-os.rst

 ::

-    $ chmod +x about_me.sh  # Tell Linux that this can be run as a program.
+    $ chmod +x about_me.sh  # Tell Linux that this can be run as a program
     $ ./about_me.sh         # Invoke the script.

 File Paths